BITjiangrui/cardsplay/README.md

 ### Modules

-* Core: core models supply room service and table service
+* Core: core models supply room service、table service and player service
 * Apps: can add TexasPoker, TwentyOnePoints and other apps based on Core module
 * Access: use to communicate with front-end service using Netty
 * AAA: security check for accounts
+* Web: restful service for load balancer & game server

 ### How to be a decentration platform to prevent cheating in game
 * when the game is start in each round, the result of shuffle cards will be encrypted and write to block chain, and players can recall their game by game id after the game is end.